ssadedin/bpipe/docs/Guides/Containers.md

 ## Anaconda (conda)

 Although not strictly a container platform, Anaconda is also often used to create isolated environments for commands to run in.
-Bootstrapping an Anaconda enironment within a command can be awkward without damaging the portability of the command, so Bpipe supports basic activation of conda environments through command level configuration.
+Bootstrapping an Anaconda environment within a command can be awkward without damaging the portability of the command, so Bpipe supports basic activation of conda environments through command level configuration.